AlexMercedCoder/tutorialblog/content/blog/2026/2026-07-06-buyers-scorecard-agentic-analytics-enterprise-ai-era.md

 ---
 title: "The Buyer's Scorecard for Agentic Analytics: Evaluating Tooling in the Enterprise AI Era"
 date: "2026-07-06"
-description: "Agentic analytics demos are easy to enjoy and hard to evaluate."
 author: "Alex Merced"
-category: "AI & Analytics"
+category: "Agentic Analytics"
 tags:
-  - AI agents
+  - agentic analytics
-  - enterprise AI
+  - enterprise ai
-  - buyer's guide
+  - evaluation
 canonical: https://iceberglakehouse.com/posts/buyers-scorecard-agentic-analytics-enterprise-ai-era/
 ---
 > **Cross-posted.** This article's canonical home is [iceberglakehouse.com](https://iceberglakehouse.com/posts/buyers-scorecard-agentic-analytics-enterprise-ai-era/).

+# The Buyer's Scorecard for Agentic Analytics: Evaluating Tooling in the Enterprise AI Era

 Agentic analytics demos are easy to enjoy and hard to evaluate.
 A user asks a question, an assistant answers, a chart appears, and the room leans forward.
 The problem is that a good demo does not prove production readiness.